 Project HEAL aims to help as many people as possible.
 Unfortunately, our resources are limited, and we can provide grants to only a fraction of our hundreds of deserving applicants.

+To maximize our impact, we are currently accepting applications from U.S. residents who have health insurance coverage.
 If you do not have health insurance, you may qualify for an affordable plan.

 Psst.
 Speaking of your health insurance company, would you like to anonymously snitch on them for denying you the treatment you need?
 Then fill out this super quick form.
 It tracks coverage denials for mental health services and will be used to inform policy makers about gaps in coverage.
-Do it.